 Igniting Hope has 25 Scripture-based declarations for you to meditate and focus on.
 You can find those

-Jennie Allen has a new book called Get out of your head.
+Jennie Allen has a new book called.
 That talks about anxiety and mind battles.
 She also has a podcast going through the book.
 Go back and listen to this series.

 Beth Moore & Jennie Allen did a video last week to encourage us during this crazy time.
 It was very encouraging!
 I recommend you watch it.